Rian-Sanjaya/DS_A_In_Javascript/InterviewQuestions/InterViewQuestions.md

 }

+** Use a closure to create a private Counter

 ** What is Callback Function ?

 A callback function is a function that is passed to another function as an argument and is executed inside the function.